gilmerperez/candidate-search/README.md

 WHEN there are no candidates available to review
 THEN an appropriate message should be shown indicating no more candidates are available WHEN the potential candidates page loads
-THEN the user should see a list of previously saved potential candidates with their name, username, location, avatar, email, html_url, and company
+THEN the user should see a list of previously saved potential candidates with their name, login, location, avatar, email, html_url, and company
 WHEN the page reloads
 THEN the list of potential candidates should persist and be available for viewing WHEN there are no potential candidates